czyi/isoCvDemo/README.md

 ### Tracking Interface
 ![](https://github.com/czyi/isoCvDemo/blob/master/file/TrackingInterface.PNG)
 - ViewController.mm
+- Image resolution is 640x480
 - The brightness of image is fixed.
   - Clicking `reset` buttom can adjust image to current light.

 ### Initialization
 - Put shoes into the retangle and click `start` button to start tracking.